Anushanga2001/Orderplacing-Mobile-application/README.md

 # Mobile-app
 Mobile application for biscuit order placing.
 In here I used android studio as the IDE.
-Java used for backend.
+Frontend -XML
+Backend - Java